m0r13/MapTools/README.md

-MapTools is a small Bukkit plugin to provide additional informations from a Minecraft Server to a map rendered with tools such as [mapcrafter]{http://github.com/m0r13/mapcrafter}.
-The plugin writes every few seconds a JSON-File with informations about the players (position; which world they are playing) to the filesystem.
+MapTools is a small Bukkit plugin to provide additional informations from a Minecraft Server to a map rendered with tools such as [mapcrafter](http://github.com/m0r13/mapcrafter).
+The plugin writes every few seconds a JSON-File with informations about the players (for example their position) to the filesystem.

 MapTools is free software and available under the GPL license.

+## Configuration ##

 You can specify a few options in the configuration file (`config.yml`):